imjbassi/imjbassi/README.md

 ---

 ## Projects

+* **CAN Bus Diagnostics Rig** — *Simulating Real Robot Failures on a Breadboard*: Built a 3-node CAN bus on custom hardware (Arduino/MCP2515 nodes, USB-CAN interface) and induced real bus-off, arbitration, and connector faults, diagnosing each via SocketCAN error-state analysis with a reproducible fault catalog.
+Code, wiring notes, and full fault catalog on GitHub.

+* **GELLO-Style Leader-Follower Arm** — *$30 Teleoperation Rig*: Rebuilt the core mechanism behind GELLO-style robot teleoperation for under $30, substituting potentiometer-based leader encoding for the servo-as-encoder approach used in production rigs, preserving direct joint-space control with no inverse kinematics.
+Code, wiring notes, and build guide on GitHub.

+* **UR5e Fault Injection & Diagnostics Harness**: Built a control and fault-injection harness against UR5e's production RTDE interface using UR's official simulator, reproducing a real segmentation fault from a production traceback and characterizing which connection failures are catchable in application code versus requiring external process supervision.
+Logged synchronized joint telemetry at fixed sample rate with automated gap detection to recover diagnostic evidence from failures that crash the process before any exception is raised.

 * **[Habitua](https://github.com/imjbassi/Habitua)** — iOS Tinnitus Therapy App: Built from scratch with zero third-party dependencies.
 Real-time audio synthesis engine with custom biquad IIR filters, pink/brown noise DSP, and a personalized notch filter tuned to the user's matched tinnitus pitch.
 Guided habituation exercises grounded in Tinnitus Retraining Therapy principles with Swift Charts tracking distress and awareness over time.